leighseverson/countyweather/README.md

 ### `coverage`

-For `hourly_fips()` and `daily_fips()`, and timeseries functions, the user can choose to filter out any monitors that report variables for less that a certain percent of time (`coverage`).
-For example, if you were to set `coverage` to 0.90, only monitors that reported non-missing values at least 90% of the time would be included in your data.
+For `hourly_fips()` and `daily_fips()`, and timeseries functions, the user can choose to filter out any weather stations that report variables for less that a certain percent of time (`coverage`).
+For example, if you were to set `coverage` to 0.90, only weather stations that reported non-missing values at least 90% of the time would be included in your data.

 ### `average_data`

-In both `daily_fips()` and `hourly_fips()`, the default ise to return a single daily average for the county for each day in the timeseries, giving the value averaged across all available monitors on that day.
-However, there is also an option called `average_data` which allows the user to specify whether they would like the weather data returned before it has been averaged across monitors.
-If this argument is set to `FALSE`, the functions will return separate daily data for each monitor in the county.
+In both `daily_fips()` and `hourly_fips()`, the default ise to return a single daily average for the county for each day in the timeseries, giving the value averaged across all available weather stations on that day.
+However, there is also an option called `average_data` which allows the user to specify whether they would like the weather data returned before it has been averaged across weather stations.
+If this argument is set to `FALSE`, the functions will return separate daily data for each weather station in the county.
 For our Hurricane Andrew example, if we specify `average_data = FALSE`:

 ``` r
 not_averaged <- daily_fips(fips = "12086",